Adrian Jones (cricketer): Somerset player

 Jones joined the Somerset side at a point of maximum turmoil when the contracts of overseas players Viv Richards and Joel Garner had been terminated and Ian Botham had resigned.
 He immediately got a regular place in the first team and remained there for the next four seasons.
 In 1987, he was awarded his county cap and took 63 first-class wickets at an average of 28.57.
 His best return was a new career-best: seven for 85 in the match against Nottinghamshire at Trent Bridge when, with three second innings wickets, he also took 10 wickets in a match for the only time in his career.

 Jones's record for Somerset over the next two seasons was consistent: 55 first-class wickets in 1988 and 71 in 1989, his highest aggregate.
-In 1988, in the match against Hampshire he toom the first seven first-innings wickets in 12 overs at a personal cost of 18 runs, and his eventual figures of seven for 30 would be the best of his first-class career.
+In 1988, in the match against Hampshire he took the first seven first-innings wickets in 12 overs at a personal cost of 18 runs, and his eventual figures of seven for 30 would be the best of his first-class career.
 In 1989, with other Somerset bowlers injured, Eric Hill's notes for Wisden recorded Jones "playing in every match in spite of some injuries and occasional trouble with some authorities for his huge enthusiasm to get rid of batsmen".
 In all matches in 1989, he took 116 wickets.
 A hot summer and four-day cricket in 1990 contributed to Jones's average climbing to more than 36 runs per wicket, but he took more than 50 wickets again in first-class cricket.
 But at the end of the 1990 season he turned down a further contract from Somerset and moved back to Sussex for 1991.